chen42/openbehavior/3dprinting/LickometerHolder/Readme.md

+# Water spout holder for operant chambers

 The tilted bottom one prevents extra liquid causing short circuits.
-The tall one allows rats with head stages access the water spout.
+The tall one allows rats with head stages to access the spout.
+These fits in the standard operant chambers for rats.